idbeja6/alsoa-api-documentation/readme.md

 | `CUSTOM_EVENT_3`         |                                | CUSTOM_EVENT_3                      |                             |
 | `CUSTOM_EVENT_4`         |                                | CUSTOM_EVENT_4                      |                             |
 | `CUSTOM_EVENT_5`         |                                | CUSTOM_EVENT_5                      |                             |

+# Development Resources
+## Postman Collections
+Our postman collections provide examples on how to conversion API's across single, or multi-channel attribution scenarios.

+##Developer Support
+ryan@e1even.com, or text 616-635-9732

+# Error Handling

+The alsoa API uses standard [HTTP response codes](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status). \
+All successful requests will return a 200 status code and any errors will be in the range 400 (client) to 500 (server).

+All failing requests will return the status code and a descriptive error message.